gravitational/careers/challenges/security/cloud-security.md

 Write as little code as possible.
 Otherwise this task will take too much time and PR quality will suffer.

 Please cut corners.
-For example cross-account IAMs tend to take a lot of time and are not important for this task.
+For example cross-account IAM tend to take a lot of time and are not important for this task.

 Use hardcoded values as much as possible and simply add TODO items showing your